chlorophant/spotificatr/readme.md

 ## Getting Started

-Do `make dev` to build and run the containerized applications with the local env variables.
+Do `make up` to build and run the containerized applications with the local env variables.
 Automatically runs the migrations on your database.
 Do `make tail` after the containers are running in order to see log output

 Goto `http://localhost:8080/` in your browser to see the running app (includes front end, back end, and database)!